stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *Hello everyone and thank you for watching THIS video on my final project which replicates project 4.
+> *Hello everyone and thank you for watching this video on my final project which replicates project 4.
 This has been a great project to toy around with different AWS languages and tools.*

 ### IAM roles and policy tightening
 ### How to understand, do, and keep your hair